VisitSchool ProgramsTeacher Resources

 Marking the Motion of the Sky

 The Gottlieb Transit Corridor immerses students in the motions of the Sun, Moon, and stars across the sky and demonstrates how these motions are linked with time and the calendar.
-The passage of time and the cycle of the seasons is fundamental knowledge.
-Using the Meridian Arc, students will observe the Sun’s daily passage (transit) across the north-south line (meridian) at local solar noon and will see on the Ecliptic Chart which constellation the sun currently resides in.
-The Meridian Arc also demonstrates how the Sun changes its elevation along the north-south arc that bridges the sky (celestial meridian).
+Using the Meridian Arc, students will observe the Sun’s daily passage (transit) across the north-south line (meridian) at local solar noon and will see on the Ecliptic Chart which constellation the Sun currently resides in.
+The Meridian Arc also demonstrates how the Sun changes its elevation seasonally along the north-south arc that bridges the sky (celestial meridian).
 Similar observations have been made by people all over the Earth since antiquity.

 Where in the building: Gottlieb Transit Corridor